arielo5/arielo5/README.md

 - 👋 Hi, I’m Ariel Martinez
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new ways to better develope my skils in work and also video games and board games.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development coding with the University of Minnesota Coding Boot Camp.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in front end and/or back end web development.
-- 📫 How to reach me ...
+- 📫 How to reach me by email at arielo5.gamer@gmail.com.
 <!---
 arielo5/arielo5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.